D-branes and fractional instantons on a twisted four torus: the moduli space as an N=2 supersymmetric Higgs branch: Field theory: embedding fractional instantons on in

 Apart from the complicated splitting of the set of integers $\{1,...,r\}$ into the sets of indices defined in (\ref{sets}), these are precisely the $D$- and $F$-term conditions, given in eqns.~(\ref{fterm2intro}) of the Introduction, or eqns.~(\ref{fterm2}, \ref{dterm2}) of Section \ref{sec:u1branch}.
 Explicitly, the $D$- and $F$-terms match the above eqns.~(\ref{constraintssubbed}, \ref{bottom}) upon identifying the sets $C_2^A\vert_{A \in S_j} \leftrightarrow q_j^a\vert_{a=1,...,r/\text{gcd}(k,r)}$ and $C_4^{* A}\vert_{A \in S_j} \leftrightarrow \tilde{q}_a^j\vert_{a=1,...,r/\text{gcd}(k,r)}$.
 In Section \ref{sec:u1branch} below, eqns.~(\ref{constraintssubbed}, \ref{bottom}) will be seen to arise in a much more straightforward way from the $D$-brane construction.

 {\flushleft{Before}} we continue with the $D$-brane setup, two more remarks on the QFT results are due: \begin{enumerate}

-\item The QFT study of the moduli space linearized around (\ref{SUkbackground}, \ref{SUlbackground}) reveals that when the moduli ${\cal{C}}_{2}^A, {\cal{C}}_{4}^A$ are turned on, the instanton background becomes space-time dependent.
-In the same manner as eqns.~(\ref{fterm2intro}), eqns. (\ref{constraintssubbed}) only allow nonzero values for the moduli for $r \ne \text{gcd}(k,r)$.
-The $x_\mu$-dependence of $Q={r/N}$ solutions with gcd$(k,r)\ne r$ was, also in \cite{Anber:2025yub}, subjected to (and passed) a lattice test, to leading order in the nonlinearity, for the simplest case $N=3$, $k=1$, $r=2$.
+\item The QFT study of the moduli space linearized around (\ref{SUkbackground}, \ref{SUlbackground}) reveals that when the moduli ${\cal{C}}_{2}^A, {\cal{C}}_{4}^A$ are turned on, the instanton background becomes space-time dependent (in the same manner as eqns.~(\ref{fterm2intro}), eqns. (\ref{constraintssubbed}) only allow nonzero values for the moduli for $r \ne \text{gcd}(k,r)$).
+Thus, the constant-$F$ solutions of 't Hooft are a measure zero set in the moduli space, for gcd$(k,r) \ne r$, the case which includes all solutions with $Q\ge 1$.
+In the language of the brane construction ``Higgs branch'' equations, 't Hooft's constant-$F$ solutions correspond to taking $q = \tilde{q}=0$ in the form (\ref{fterm2intro}), or, equivalently, $\chi^a_j=0$ for the form (\ref{hyperkintro}).

+The $x_\mu$-dependence of $Q={r/N}$ solutions with gcd$(k,r)\ne r$ was, also in \cite{Anber:2025yub}, subjected to a numerical lattice test, to leading order in the nonlinearity, for the simplest case with gcd$(k,r)\ne r$: $N=3$, $k=1$, $r=2$.
 Higher orders in the perturbation theory have not been pursued in QFT, and are challenging, for reasons explained in \cite{Anber:2025yub}.
 In view of the easy derivation of (\ref{constraintssubbed}) from the $D$-brane picture, it would be of interest to pursue this further. \item As already noted, eqns.~(\ref{constraintssubbed}, \ref{bottom}) fix ${\cal{C}}^A_{2,4}=0$ when gcd$(k,r)=r$.
 We showed in \cite{Anber:2025yub} that this remains so to all orders in the nonlinearity expansion.
-Thus, $\phi_{\mu C'}$ comprise all the moduli (notice that this is only relevant for some of the $r<N$ backgrounds).
+Thus, the $4 r$ holonomies $\phi_{\mu C'}$ comprise all the moduli (notice that this is only relevant for some of the $r<N$ backgrounds).

+For $Q_{SU(N)}<1$ solutions with gcd$(k,r)=r$, for $k=r$, the moduli space structure was determined globally in \cite{Anber:2024mco} (assuming the absence of disconnected components).
+Briefly, the idea was to consider (arbitrary powers of) the fundamental representations winding Wilson loops in the background of the constant-$F$ solution and demand that the range of $\phi_{\mu C'}$ be such that these Wilson loops vanish when integrated over the moduli space (a condition which follows from the preservation of center symmetry, see Section 3 there).
+The resulting global structure of the moduli space was determined to be